 Biltmore, located in Asheville, North Carolina, is a wonderful place to take your children to help them understand the Gilded Age time period in American history.
 The 250-room chateau was a marvel when George Vanderbilt built it between 1889-1895, and it is still the largest private residence in America today.
 It is a historic home and estate that is truly child-friendly and even fun!

 Be sure to purchase your tickets in advance as the tickets do sell out.
-See the website for special offers – children 16 and under are free through September 2, 2019!
 I recommend selecting the audio tour to enhance what you are seeing in the house.
 There is a special kids version of the audio tour narrated by a dog that shares stories about the Vanderbilts.
 Reserve your audio tour in advance to save 20%.

 You begin your tour with a gorgeous drive through the entrance of the Biltmore Estate.
 You should start your visit with the house tour so take the Approach Road to the mansion’s parking lots.
 On your walk from the parking lot, you will come to the best picture spot on the estate, the ramp to an upper garden with a gazebo.
 Take a family picture on the ramp!